colombbus/node-pg-module/README.md

 ### environment

-Create a `.env` file at the root of your project containing the following configuration :
+Create a `.env` file at the root of your project containing the following configuration:

 ```ini
 POSTGRESQL_HOST = <host>